 Invite a developer into the classroom to discuss issues such as tree buffers and cost of tree preservation on site.

 Team Teaching Possibilities

 Technology: Since Worksheet 3 has students conduct a tree survey and complete a sample tree key, ask students to transfer this information into a spreadsheet.
-The information could be retained on cds or disks for future study.
+The information could be retained online for future study.

 English: Have students write a poem describing the schoolyard or local park.

 Math: Ask students to use the results of their tree survey to draw a bar graph detailing the types of trees in the schoolyard or local park.

 Science: Worksheet 3 can be used in social studies and science classes.
 For example, in conducting the survey of trees in the schoolyard or nearby park, social studies classes would focus on human interactions and the social value of trees, whereas science classes could concentrate on measurements, physical descriptions, naming species of trees, and the environmental value of trees to the school grounds.